gSchool/ada-CS-Fundamentals-Internship/05-hash-tables/01-hash-tables.md

 By limiting the density of the hash, Ruby guarantees the O(1) lookup time for adding elements to the hash.

-### Side Note

-Ruby actually [uses an array](https://launchschool.com/blog/how-the-hash-works-in-ruby#targetText=Conclusion,in%20Java%2C%20Python%20or%20Ruby) for hashes smaller than 6 items.
-It has been found to be faster than using a more complicated data structure for small datasets.

 ## When To Use Hash Tables

 Now that we've had some theory, when would you expect to use a hash table?
 In any problem where quick lookup of items is important, a hash table should be considered.
 However a hash table depends on **unique keys**.
 If a dataset cannot provide unique key values, a hash table may not be the best solution.
 Instead a binary search tree or another data structure may be a better selection.